 Visual Culture in Early Modern Spain and Colonial Latin America

-This course fulfills the following Major requirements: Geographical areas (A) or (C) depending on paper topic and Chronological period (II).
+This course fulfills the following Major requirements: Geographical areas (A) or (C), and Chronological period (II), based on the topic of the final research paper or project.